Tanmay-vats-sharma/peblo-mini-tv/README.md

 Ctrl + C
 ```

-To stop and remove the containers:
+Or run:

 ```bash
 docker compose down
 ```

-To stop containers and remove the PostgreSQL Docker volume:
+To remove the Docker PostgreSQL volume and reset the database:

 ```bash
 docker compose down -v
 ```

 > The `-v` option deletes the PostgreSQL data created by Docker.
-Use it only when you want to reset the Docker database.

 ### 6. Start the Project Again

-If the Dockerfiles and dependencies have not changed:
+If Dockerfiles and dependencies have not changed:

 ```bash
 docker compose up
 ```

-Use `--build` again when you change:
+Use `--build` again after changing Dockerfiles, dependencies, or Nginx configuration:

-* Dockerfiles
-* Python dependencies
-* Frontend dependencies
-* Nginx configuration
-* Application files that are copied into the image

 ```bash
 docker compose up --build